 On May 11, 2011, our board of directors adopted the 2011 Plan, subject to stockholder approval, which was obtained on May 31, 2011.
-The 2011 Plan replaces and supersedes the 2009 Equity Incentive Plan.
+The 2011 Plan replaced and superseded the 2009 Equity Incentive Plan.
 Our outside directors and our employees, including the principal executive officer, principal financial officer and other named executive officers, and certain contractors are all eligible to participate in the 2011 Plan.
-The 2011 Plan allows for the granting of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards, dividend equivalent rights, and other awards, which may be granted singly, in combination, or in tandem, and upon such terms as are determined by the board or a committee of the board that is designated to administer the 2011 Plan.
-Subject to certain adjustments, the maximum number of shares of the Company's common stock that may be delivered pursuant to awards under the 2011 Plan is 700,000 shares.
-As of December 31, 2021, there were no shares available for future grants under the Company's 2011 Plan.
+The 2011 Plan allowed for the granting of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards, dividend equivalent rights, and other awards, which could have been granted singly, in combination, or in tandem, and upon such terms as were determined by the board or a committee of the board that was designated to administer the 2011 Plan.
+Subject to certain adjustments, the maximum number of shares of the Company's common stock that could have been delivered pursuant to awards under the 2011 Plan is 700,000 shares.
+As of December 31, 2022, there were no shares available for future grants under the Company's 2011 Plan.
 The 2011 Plan expired on May 11, 2021, but any awards granted prior to May 11, 2021 that are still outstanding are subject to the 2011 Plan.